raystack/optimus/docs/docs/rfcs/20220517_optimus_dashboarding.md

   * Kubernetes Sidecar
     * SideCar lifecycle hooks start/end
     * sideCar to pull details from scheduler/plugin containers and push same to optimus server
+  * Pull Approach
-  * `Callbacks -> statsD to power job sumaries page` and `access airflow API directly from Optimus to power job details view`
+    * Callbacks -> statsD to power job sumaries page
+    * access airflow API directly from Optimus to power job details view
+* Future considerations
+  * Support for Events fired by Executor :
+      * it is expected that even optimus-task and hooks shall independently be able to emit events to optimus notify api. this should help with improved executor observability.

 ## Terminology:
 * `Task` Airflow task operator